MercuryWorkshop/Pollen/readme.md

 Then simpily we just create the file and restart.

 ## Credits
-- Site Developer and Script Genorator - Scarat3k
+- Site Developer, Script Genorator, and Improved Script - Scarat3k
 - Discovery Of Exploit - Rafflesia
 - Original Script Developer - OlyB